About our governance

 The Episcopal Church formed out of the colonial congregations separated from the Church of England after the American Revolution, and its constitution, adopted in 1789, was, like the U.S. Constitution, written by people who sought to replace hierarchical rule with democratic government.

 As a result all our members – both lay people and clergy – play a role in our governance, from decisions in congregational life, to the diocesan level, and up to The Episcopal Church’s highest policy-making body, the General Convention.
 (See information about the Diocese of Newark at General Convention in 2012, 2015 and 2018)

 The task of governing the Diocese of Newark is described in our Constitution and Canons.
 The diocesan governing bodies are:

-Annual Diocesan Convention: Our Diocesan Convention is held traditionally at the end of January of each year, and comprises our Bishop, all canonically resident clergy, and three lay deputies from each parish and mission within the diocese.
-The Diocesan Convention also allows for one youth deputy from each of our 10 Districts, which are geographical subdivisions of the diocese.
+Annual Diocesan Convention: Our Diocesan Convention is held annually at a date chosen by the Ecclesiastical Authority (The Bishop); in 2024, the Convention will shift to the Fall.
+It comprises our Bishop, all canonically resident clergy, and three lay deputies from each parish and mission within the diocese.
+The Diocesan Convention also calls for one Youth deputy with full Voice and Vote from each of the geographical subdivisions (now known as our eight Regional Ministry Networks) of the diocese.

 Aside from reviewing and approving the diocesan Budget, our Convention is a democratic process in which we elect various leaders and committee members and consider resolutions concerning our church and the world.
 Our Convention has also had a rich, proud history of engaging in social justice issues.
 The Diocese of Newark has been on the forefront of discussions about racial discrimination, the ordination of women, marriage equality and child welfare.
 Clergy and lay people alike provide dynamic leadership that enlivens our discussions and enriches our common narrative.